aharpervc/docs.anychart.com/Common_Settings/Interactivity/DrillDown_Charts.md

 ### Prepare Data

 The first thing we need to have for a chart with drill-down is the data.
-There a lot of ways to organize and use it we will use one of the simpliest one for this basic sample.
+There [a lot of ways to load, organize and use data in AnyChart](Working_with_Data/Overview) we will use one of the simpliest one for this basic sample.

-The data for the drilldown chart can be organized in a tree-linke structre, each row has `x` and `value`, and a field where the drill-down data set set is stored which can have any name, in our sample it is `drillDown`:
+The data for the drilldown chart can be organized in a tree-like structure, each row has `x` and `value`, and a field where the drilldown data set set is stored which can have any name, in our sample it is `drillDown`:

 ```
 var data = [